spaceape3001/yq-vulqan/docs/tachyons.md

 Execution is the policy of ticking, specifying the default `{}` hints to the thread to keep the current ticking.

-### Startup
+### Setup

-Before tick is called, the tachyon must startup.
+Before tick is called, the tachyon must setup.
 It uses a similar function.

-    Execution   MyNeatTachyon::startup(const Context&)
+    Execution   MyNeatTachyon::setup(const Context&)
     {
-        // Do startup here
+        // Do setup here

         return START;
     }